 I still have the birth announcements from my family going back several generations.
 They hold a special place in my heart because those people are so dear to me.

 It’s a joyous occasion the first time we see that precious baby.
 We take a deep breath in and smell that scent only babies have, we feel their soft skin, then count their fingers and toes.
 A new life has begun.
 It’s an exciting moment!

 But there was once another birth announcement that was even more exciting.

 The birth of Jesus!
 The most precious baby born!

 For there is born to you this day in the city of David a Savior, who is Christ the Lord.

-Jesus came to earth for the sole reason of saving us from our sin.
+Jesus came to earth for the sole purpose of saving us from our sin.
 He is the only source of salvation and the only way to the Father in heaven.
-Because of Him we can have forgiveness of sin and eternal life through Him.
+Because of Him, we can have forgiveness of sin and eternal life through Him.

-When we hear Christ, we think of it as a name, but it is a title and not a name.
+When we hear Christ, we think of it as a name.
+But it is a title instead of a name.
 It means Messiah or Anointed One.
-There are many references to the coming Messiah, the Son of God, in the Old Testament and this angel clearly states that this baby born to us is that promised Messiah.
+There are many references to the coming Messiah, the Son of God, in the Old Testament and this angel clearly states that this baby born to us is the promised Messiah.
 He is special because He is the only one.
 There is no one else like Jesus.
 He alone is the Anointed One of God.

 The prophet Isaiah prophesied of the Messiah’s birth in this verse…

 Therefore the Lord himself will give you a sign.
 Behold, the virgin shall conceive and bear a son, and shall call his name Immanuel.